formbound/Pin/README.md

 ## License

-Layout is released under the MIT license.
+Pin is released under the MIT license.
 See LICENSE for details.